 Trekking in Upper Mustang is a journey into a world apart.
 From exploring ancient Buddhist monasteries, caves, and the vibrant Tibetan culture to traversing through the arid landscape with its high cliffs and unusual rock formations, trekkers can expect a blend of adventure and cultural immersion.
 The capital, Lo Manthang, a walled city, offers panoramic views of Nilgiri, Annapurna, and Dhaulagiri.
 The trek is considered challenging due to its altitude and dry atmosphere, but the breathtaking views and cultural richness make every step worth it.
 However one can also choose for a jeep ride as roads have been developed fully.

 Gokyo Lakes, a series of 19 oligotrophic high-altitude freshwater lakes, lie in the Khumbu region of Nepal, near Mount Everest.
 Among these, Gokyo Cho is the largest and revered as a sacred site by both the local Sherpa and Hindu communities alike.
 These pristine turquoise lakes are fed by the Ngozumpa Glacier, the largest glacier in the Himalayas, and are surrounded by some of the highest peaks in the world, including Everest, Lhotse, and Cho Oyu, providing some of the most spectacular views available.
-Gokyo Lake is perfect for those who want to avoid the crowd of Everest Base Camp trekkers.
+Gokyo Lake Trek is perfect for those who want to avoid the crowd of Everest Base Camp trekkers.

 The optimal times for embarking on the Gokyo Lakes trek are spring (March to May) and autumn (September to November).
 These seasons are characterised by clear skies and stable weather, offering the best conditions for trekking and photography.
 Depending on the season, the lakes display vibrant turquoise colors or appear frozen, adding to the visual allure of the trek.